1. Application and acceptance of Terms and Conditions

-Habitable Condition means, in respect of a Residential Property, fit for human habitation, possessing basic amenities in working order, and not being in substantial disrepair.
+Habitable Condition means a dwelling that is fit for human habitation, possessing basic amenities in working order, and not being in substantial disrepair.

-Main Premises means a self-contained dwelling including at least one kitchen, bathroom, bedroom and living area and that also includes toilet and laundry facilities, being a dwelling:
+Main Premises means a self-contained dwelling situated on a Residential Lot that includes at least one kitchen, bathroom, bedroom and living area and that also includes toilet and laundry facilities, being a dwelling:

-(c) that is not a motor vehicle, trailer or other registrable vehicle within the meaning of the Road Transport Act 2013 (NSW),
+(b) that is not a motor vehicle, trailer or other registrable vehicle within the meaning of the Road Transport Act 2013 (NSW).

-Owner-Investor means a person who is the registered proprietor of a Residential Property in which they do not reside.
+Owner-Investor means a person who is the registered proprietor of a Residential Lot in which they do not reside.

-Owner-Occupier means a person who is the registered proprietor of a Residential Property in which they would (but for the Eligible Disaster) normally reside and maintain Essential Household Items.
+Owner-Occupier means a person who is the registered proprietor of a Residential Lot in which they would (but for the Eligible Disaster) normally reside and maintain Essential Household Items.